 Date Action Responsible Party Completed

-17 th April 2020 Clarification meeting with client and appointment of EnviroAfrica
+17 th April 2020 Clarification meeting with clie ant and appointment of EnviroAfrica

-environmental assessment practitioner (EAP) for EIA and and
+environmental assessment p and

 environmental authorisation Macroplan

-7 th May 2020 Appointment of specialists for Mr Peet
+7 th May 2020 Appointment of specialists for · · · · · Mr Peet

 7 May 2020 - Botanical Specialist (Mr F Botes

 - Freshwater Specialist (Dr Dr Dirk van

 - Archaeological Specialis Driel

 Mr Jan

 Engelbrecht

 10-14 th May Draft Scoping Report compil ation EnviroAfrica

 2020

 19 th May 2020 EAP site visit EnviroAfrica

 19 th May 2020 Public participation (PP): EnviroAfrica

 - Letter drops (Adjacent Lan

 - Poster placement (Public n

 - Local Municipality, public n

 (Groblershoop), Opwag Clin

-locations along the boundary of the proposed site for development (with a lot of foot traffic), and three tuckshops/ stores.

-- Advertisement publication (published on 11th June
+locations along the boundary of the proposed site for development (with a lot of foot traffic), and three tuckshops/ stores. - Advertisement publication (published on 11th June

 2020)

-PP comment period must be Martin
+PP comment period must be Ma Da at

 18-22 nd May Botanical Assessment Mr Peet

 2020 Specialist site visits Botes

-18-22 nd May Freshwater Assessment Dr Dirk Van
+18-22 nd May 2020 Freshwater Assessment Dr Dirk Van Driel

-2020 Driel
+Arobacological Accessment

-18-31 st May Archaeological Assessment Mr Jan
+18-31 st May 2020 Archaeological Assessment Mr Jan

-2020 Engelbrecht
+60 day comment revied Engelbrecht

-14 th August Advert comment period ends
+14 th August 2020 Advert comment period ends per new directions)

-2020 per new directions)
+2020

-6As per section 4 of the 'Directions Regarding Measures to Address, Prevent and Combat the Spread of COVID-19 Relating to National Environmental Management Permits and Licenses', published on the 5th June 2020 by the Department of Environment, Forestry and Fisheries (DEFF).
+7As per section 4 of the 'Directions Regarding Measures to Address, Prevent and Combat the Spread of COVID-19 Relating to National Environmental Management Permits and Licenses', published on the 5th June 2020 by the Department of Environment, Forestry and Fisheries (DEFF).
 These new directions state that any notice given after the 5th June 2020 requires an extended 30-day comment period in addition to the legislated 30-day comment period (total of 60-day comment period).
-If PP was conducted before the 27th March and 5th June 2020 are null and void and therefore, restarted on the 6th June 2020.
+If PP was conducted before the 27th March 2020, the formal comment period between 27th March and 5th June 2020 are null and void and therefore, restarted on the 6th June 2020.
 The initial comment period must be extended by additional 21 days (total of 51 day).
 Please note that we are still waiting for directives from DEFF on application timelines.
 These Directives published on the 5th June 2020 apply to Level 3 Lockdown Period and are subject to change.
 Please note: the dates above may be subject to change should the Department of Environmental Affairs, Forestry and Fisheries (DEFF) and the Department of Environment and legislated timeframes.
 The final decision (No. 18) may be expedited on request by the applicant.